microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 ### Debugging HoloLens 2 remoting via Unity package import

-If HoloLens 2 hand joints and eye tracking aren't working over remoting, there are three common points of potential issues.
+If HoloLens 2 hand joints and eye tracking aren't working over remoting, there are a few common points of potential issues.
 They're listed below in the order they should be checked.

 #### MSBuildForUnity package import via writing into the package.manifest